QuentinRa/blog.quentinra.dev/operating-systems/networking/knowledge/index.md

 * 🤔 Protocols can be assigned to another port <small>(security)</small>
 * ✅ Ports can be "open", "filtered" <small>(firewall)</small>, and "closed"
 * 🍸 A port can, according to the protocol, receive TCP, UDP, or TCP and UDP... messages.
+* 🔥 Port 0 is called wildcard port, and when used by a program, will automatically bind them to a non system port.
 </div></div>

 <hr class="sep-both">